ghostery/areweprivateyet/README.md

 How to submit a fix/pull-request
 ================================
-You may fork the project and modify at will. your changes may be submitted back to us via a GitHub's pull request.
+You may fork the project and modify at will.
+Your changes may be submitted back to us via a GitHub's pull request.
 Your changes are subject to review and CLA agreement.